ganelson/inform/resources/Documentation/Writing with Inform.md

 		The coriander is a herb.
 Understand "cilantro" as the coriander.

 Note that the paste button, denoted "*:", pastes in the text following it, but only as far as the next paragraph of unindented documentation – here, the one beginning `If we...`.
 (But of course, an extension can have multiple paste buttons if desired.)

-## Implications {PM_ImplicationCertain} {PM_ImplicationValueProperty}

-^^{properties: implications}

-Extensions often need to define new kinds or properties, which we want to make as helpful as possible for the user.
-In particular, we want them not to require additional work for the author just to obtain the effect which seems only natural.

-For example, consider Inform's built-in `locked` property.
-If a door is locked, then it cannot be opened, which seems fair enough.
-But if the player tries to unlock the door, they might then find the following response:

-	That doesn't seem to be something you can unlock.

-Which does not seem right.
-In real life, almost all locked items have outwardly exposed locks which it is perfectly sensible to try to unlock, given a key.
-The problem is that our door has the `locked` property, but not the `lockable` one.

-The Standard Rules solve this problem by including the following line:

-	Something locked is usually lockable.

-This ensures that any door said by the author only to be `locked` will be `lockable` as well, and adds a small but worthwhile touch of realism.

-Such a sentence is called an "implication", as it is in the form "Condition A implies Condition B".
-Note that the two conditions must consist of either/or properties with or without kinds attached.
-Thus:

-	A room in the Open Desert is usually lighted.

-will not work because `a room in the Open Desert` is a more complicated grammatical construction than, say, `lighted` or `a lighted room`: it contains a relative clause.
-Inform can only deal with simple implications.

-Inform never overrides certainties with mere implications, and is cautious about allowing them to build overly long chains of argument.
-This is to prevent the following kind of difficulty:

-	An open door is usually closed.
-A closed door is usually open.

-Implications work just the same for values which aren't objects, so:

-	Colour is a kind of value.
-The colours are red, green and blue.
-	A colour can be zesty or flat.
-A colour can be bright or dull.
-	Red and blue are bright.
-Blue is flat.

-	A bright colour is usually zesty.

-results in red being zesty, but blue and green being flat; blue because the source text explicitly says so (which trumps the `usually`), and green because this isn't a bright colour, so the implication doesn't arise.

-Implications have not been mentioned up to now since they are only really needed by extensions, but also because they can be tricky, with unforeseen consequences.
-We should handle them with care.

 ## Using Inform 6 within Inform 7